 On why he quit competitive bodybuilding:

-“It was more of a gradually thing. the last show, I really tried my absolute hardest to do my best for that show.
-And you know, it’s such a mental drain on you, like dieting…anyone can throw weights around in the gym, that’s easy, but dieting for a show. i don’t think anyone who’s ever competed before just understands how insanely difficult it is.
+“It was more of a gradual thing.
+The last show, I really tried my absolute hardest to do my best for that show.
+And you know, it’s such a mental drain on you, like dieting…anyone can throw weights around in the gym, that’s easy, but dieting for a show.
+I don’t think anyone who’s ever competed before just understands how insanely difficult it is.
 You just have to take it to the absolute limit and those days leading up before the show, you literally think, you’re not going to make it, and you feel like you’re going to die.
-I can normally curl 60lbs. and I’m pretty strong, but a few days before the show I can only lift 20lbs., and I looked strong but you are that…just dead from dieting.
-And I just didn’t want to go through that again, and my eyes were opening up to what the industry really is.”
+I can normally curl 60 pounds—but a few days before the show I can only lift 20lbs, and I looked strong, but [at that point] you are…just dead from dieting.
+And I just didn’t want to go through that again.
+My eyes were opening up to what the industry really is.”